 Conservation easements received as a gift are recorded at the estimated change in the market value of the associated property before and after the imposition of the easement.
 At that time, the Conservancy also records a like amount as an expense since the conservation easements have no future economic benefit to the Conservancy.
-The Conservancy did not receive any donated conservation easements for the year ended December 31, 2022.
+The Conservancy received two donated conservation easements for the year ended December 31, 2023.